-- Press to thoose the driver or passenger mirror.
-An indicator will show the selected mirror. - Press the arrows on the control pad to move each mirror in the desired position. - 3.
-Press □ or □ again to deselect the mirror.
+- Press to r to choose the driver or passenger mirror.
+An indicator will show the selected mirror. - 2.
+Press the arrows on the control pad to move each mirror in the desired position. - 3.
+Press □1 or □□ again to deselect the mirror.